-These financial statements relate to Makedonski Telekom AD - Skopje, (hereinafter referred as: "the Company") a joint stock company incorporated and domiciled in the Republic of Macedonia.
+Makedonski Telekom AD - Skopje, (hereinafter referred as: "the Company") is a joint stock company incorporated and domiciled in the Republic of Macedonia.

-The Company's immediate parent company is AD Stonebridge Communications - Skopje, under voluntary liquidation, solely owned by Magyar Telekom Plc. registered in Hungary.
+The Group's immediate parent company is AD Stonebridge Communications - Skopje, under voluntary liquidation, solely owned by Magyar Telekom Plc. registered in Hungary.
 The ultimate parent company is Deutsche Telekom AG registered in Federal Republic of Germany.